 Today I’m joined by Michael Hyatt, New York Times and Wall Street Journal bestselling author of Platform: Get Noticed in a Noisy World and co-author of Living Forward: A Proven Plan to Stop Drifting and Get the Life You Want.
 Michael blogs, podcasts and develops online courses on leadership, productivity and getting your product offerings … Continue reading An Interview with New York Times Bestselling Author, Michael Hyatt, on How he Uses WorkFlowy in the Making of his Massively Successful Courses.

 I’m about to walk you through a very real, very useful use case of mine for collaborating in WorkFlowy.
-If you’ve ever used MS Word’s “Track Changes” tool, you’ll want to bookmark this post for the next time you’re editing someone else’s work in WorkFlowy… That is, if a WorkFlowy user who’s text you’re editing cares … Continue reading Tracking Changes in WorkFlowy (à la MS Word) – Viewing Markup, Your Final Draft or the Original Text”
+If you’ve ever used MS Word’s “Track Changes” tool, you’ll want to bookmark this post for the next time you’re editing someone else’s work in WorkFlowy… That is, if a WorkFlowy user who’s text you’re editing cares … Continue reading Tracking Changes in WorkFlowy (à la MS Word) – Viewing Markup, Your Final Draft or the Original Text